MythicAgents/hydra/README.md

 ## Accessing Custom Functions

-You can reference any of these specific functions as part of you eventing scripts by calling out the `filename` and `function` you want to execute as part of the `Input` field in a step.
+You can reference any of these specific functions as part of you eventing scripts by calling out the `custom_filename` and `custom_function` you want to execute as part of the `Input` field in a step.

 ### Custom Function